dsokolov/goboard/docs/examples.md

 ## Creating an empty goban

-To create an empty goban (Go board), simply create a code block in an Obsidian note, specifying `goboard` as the syntax, for example:
+To create an empty goban (Go board), simply create a code block in an Obsidian note, specifying `goboard` as the syntax, for example

 <!-- goboard: empty-board-default -->
 <pre>